john-farina/sleepScapes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 [soundScapes] is a platform for users to share their favorite sounds for Studying, Sleeping, etc. with the community.
-Users can create, read, update, and delete Soundscapes, as follow other users, comment on posts, like posts, and create posts.
+Users can create, read, update, and delete Soundscapes.
+As well as following other users, comment on posts, like posts, and create posts.

 <img src="./app/assets/images/readme/soundscapes-intro.gif" />